rbatis/rbatis/Readme.md

 | web(Web UI)                                            | x     |

-* Conlusion: Assuming zero time consumed on IO, single threaded benchmark achieves 200K QPS or TPS, which is a few times more performant than GC languages like Go or Java.
+* Conlusion: Assuming zero time consumed on IO, single threaded benchmark achieves 200K QPS or QPS, which is a few times more performant than GC languages like Go or Java.

 ### FAQ
 * Support for DateTime and BigDecimal? <br/>